 Fourth, we have the Dash Mini Maker.
 This is an acclaimed mini waffle maker, with stainless steel, non-stick plates.
 It is very cheap and the waffles it makes are small, but it’s quite high quality for what you pay.

 And finally, we have the Death Star Waffle Maker.
+At time of writing, it was out of stock.
 This is a great waffle maker if you want something geeky.
 It makes waffles that look like the Death Star from Star Wars.
 While some may argue the waffles are more like pancakes, we can’t help but love this stainless steel, non-stick waffle maker.

 There we go.
 Who doesn’t love waffles?
 Having a good waffle maker can make your cooking experience so much better.
 Buying the first waffle maker you see may end up not giving you everything you need from it, so this guide can help you pick the ideal waffle maker.